sikr/hmsrv/README.md

 npm install
 ```

-Set IP adress of ccu and raspberry pi in file js/options.json.
+Copy file js/options.dist.json to js/options.json and set the ip adress for the ccu and hmsrv (the system you're running hmsrv on)

 To start on console: